Motivic interpretation of Albanese varieties of smooth varieties: 0 -motivic sheaves

-be an exact sequence of Nisnevich sheaves with transfers.
-The above paragraph shows that $F\cong {\bf Z}\oplus G$ in the category of Nisnevich sheaves.
-Then by Proposition \ref{1.36}, $F\cong {\bf Z}\oplus G$ in the category of Nisnevich sheaves with transfers.
-Thus
+is an exact sequence of Nisnevich sheaves with transfers.
+The vanishing \eqref{1.33.4} shows that $F\simeq \bZ\oplus G$ in the category of Nisnevich sheaves.
+Then by Proposition \ref{1.36}, $F\simeq \bZ\oplus G$ in the category of Nisnevich sheaves with transfers.
+It follows that we have the vanishing